 Flattr is a way for people to support you and your creativity with money.
-Just sign up and link your work, Flattr does the rest.
-As Flattr users read, watch, listen and enjoy what you create, they will automatically distribute money to you.
+Sign up, link your work, and ask your fans and followers to support you.

-If you have your own domain, simply add the metatag to your site.
+If you have your own domain, you add your Flattr metatag to your sites

-You can easily link your social accounts and channels when you sign up, or from your profile page.
+You link your social accounts and channels from your Flattr account.

 Fees paid by the creator are as follows: We take 5% of received revenues (this keeps Flattr running, funds further development and covers chargebacks and fraud).
 MangoPay (our payment provider) charges 5% of received revenues.
 These fees are withdrawn on the 1st of the month for revenue received in the previous month.
 Whenever money is withdrawn (currently a minimum of $10), a $3 fee is charged.